nwolfenzon/dhis2-chai/README.md

 ## Best Practices

-Given the context of this project, where code is manually copied to DHIS2 for use in custom forms or reports, adhering to the following best practices is crucial:
+Given DHIS2 development paradigms, where code is manually copied to DHIS2 for use in custom forms or reports, adhering to the following best practices will facilitate code management and knowledge sharing:

 1. Version Control and Documentation

 * Make frequent, small commits with clear and descriptive messages.
-* Tag releases that correspond to versions deployed in the DHIS2 instance.
 * Maintain a changelog detailing modifications made to each form or report.
 * Include the date of last update and the corresponding commit hash in comments at the top of each file.